 They’d begin to see that they could probably tell someone the topic of a nonfiction text without having to read it.
 Clues like the heading or title, pictures, and bold print give it away.
 But they couldn’t tell someone the main idea unless they actually read the text.

 It wasn’t until they really got the difference between these two terms that we would practice reading short informational texts and identifying their topics and main ideas (and supporting details).
 Everything depended on them first understanding what information I was looking for when I asked for the topic or main idea.

 One way to reinforce the difference between topic and main idea is by using a simple graphic organizer.
 This is a great way to give them visual reminders that the topic is short (a simple word or phrase) and the main idea is longer (a complete sentence).
 It works nicely with any nonfiction text.
 Grab the graphic organizer below for free!

 You can also differentiate for students who need more support by giving them the topic and main idea and having them label what each is (instead of coming up with them on their own).

 I also like to give students several short texts that are all about the same topic but have very different main ideas.
 That’s another good way to reinforce that we need to read the text and figure out what the author wants us to learn.
 You can also carry this idea over to writing workshop.
 Ask your students to all write about the same topic and then comparing their pieces to see how each writer came up with his/her own main idea about it.
 (P.S.
 I love using The Important Book by Margaret Wise Brown as a mentor text.)

-Lots of differentiated practice was what really made the difference in my classroom.
-Over time, this became one of my favorite lessons to teach during the nonfiction unit – and I honestly think it’s one of the most important.
-I hope you’ve found a few tips to help you reach those students who struggle with this skill!
-Leave me a note in the comments if you have other strategies that have worked in your classroom!
+Lots of explicit, differentiated practice with topic vs. main idea was what really made the difference in my classroom.
+I hope you’ve found a few tips to help you reach those students who struggle with this skill as you teach nonfiction!
+Leave me a note in the comments if you have other strategies that you love!